magento/merchdocs/src/catalog/product-content.md

 1. Enter the main product **Description** and use the [toolbar]({% link cms/editor.md %}) to format as needed.

-    You can drag the lower-right corner to change the height of the text box.
+    You can drag the bottom-right corner to change the height of the text box.

 <!--{% endif %}-->